chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

 This failure injection will simulate a critical failure of the Amazon RDS DB instance.

+In [Chaos Engineering](https://principlesofchaos.org/) we always start with a **hypothesis**.
+For this experiment the hypothesis is:
+> Hypothesis: If the primary RDS instance dies, then availability will not be impacted

 1. Before starting, view the deployment machine in the [AWS Step Functions console](https://console.aws.amazon.com/states) to verify the deployment has reached the stage where you can start testing:
     * **single region**: `WaitForMultiAZDB` shows completed (green)
     * **multi region**: both `WaitForRDSRRStack1` and `CheckRDSRRStatus1` show completed (green)